sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 Another important quantity is the *mode*, or $\text{argmax}\_\mathcal{x \in X} \;x $ This is the most likely value for the random variable to take on.
 Note that this is also slighly different from the mean.
 For symmetrical distributions, the mean and the mode are the same, but are often different in asymmetrical distributions.

-A last note on random variables: we can have observed random variables!
-Machine learning capitalizes on this by treating the data as a set of *observed* random variables and incorporating information about those variables to get more information about unobserved ones.
+A last note on random variables: we can have "observed" random variables, or random variables whose values are known for certain!
+Machine learning capitalizes on this by treating the data as a set of *observed* random variables and incorporating information about those variables to get more information about unobserved ones, such as the class of unlabeled data.

 ## Generative Models for Data